dpretet/axi-crossbar/doc/architecture.md

 sequence:
 1. Drive low all the reset inputs
 2. Source all the clocks of the active interface
-3. Wait for several clock cycles, for each clock domain, to be sure the whole logic has been reset
+3. Wait for several clock cycles, for each clock domain, to be sure the whole logic has been reset.
-4. Before releasing the resets, be sure all the domains has been completly reset (point 3).
    Some clock can be very slower than another domain, be sure to take it in account.
-5. Release the resets
+5. Release the resets, first the masters', then the fabric and finally the slaves.
+This ensures no RDC issue could occurs in the AXI system.
 6. Start to issue request in the core